 Insufficient Evidence for

 - Hemorrhoids.
-Early research shows that taking Cissus quadrangularis tablets by mouth twice daily for 7 days does not improve hemorrhoid symptoms.
+Early research shows that taking Cissus quadrangularis by mouth for 1-2 weeks, or applying a cream containing Cissus quadrangularis to hemorrhoids for 1 week, does not improve hemorrhoid symptoms.

 - Joint pain.
-Early research shows that taking Cissus quadrangularis twice daily for 8 weeks decreases pain and stiffness in men with joint pain caused by exercise.
+Early research shows that taking a Cissus quadrangularis product for 8 weeks decreases pain and stiffness in men with joint pain caused by exercise.

 - Heart disease risk factors that occur together (metabolic syndrome).